shawn-coding/galvistons-goblets/README.md

 An ASP.NET Core application that works with a Microsoft SQL Server to display CRUD operations for a fictional business.

 ## What actually is this?
 A .NET core app that I, shawn-coding, found online.
-It is a tutorial on YouTube provided by the channel BoostMyTool on May 13, 2022:
+It is a tutorial on YouTube provided by the channel BoostMyTool on May 13, 2022.
+I followed along to get the basic workflow and created this repo from my work.

 [Link to the video](https://youtu.be/T-e554Zt3n4)